Ci2B-UPV/Ci2B-UPV/README.md

 - 👋 Hi, We're @Ci2B-UPV
-- 👀 We are interested in the creation of a center repository
+- 👀 We are interested in the creation of a common repository of the Center
 - 📫 How to reach me CI2B.RRSS@upv.es

 <!---